shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Macros:
-- Can be referenced through their addresses
+- Can be referenced through their addresses.
 ### Macro Functions
-- Expanded by pre-processor
+- Expanded by pre-processor.
-- Expression evaluated more than onece
+- Expression evaluated more than onece.
-- Don't follow strict datatyping
+- Don't follow strict datatyping.
-- Harder to debug
+- Harder to debug.
 - ``` #define AREA(l, b) (l * b)```
 ### Inline Functions
+- Put the whole function body in the invocation call.
+- Can increase code size.
+- Reduce context overhead and context switching.
-- Expanded by compiler
+- Expanded by compiler.
-- Expression are evaluated once
+- Expression are evaluated once.
-- strict datatype checking
+- Strict datatype checking.
-- Easier to debug
+- Easier to debug.
 - If is not static, then the compiler must assume that there may be calls from other source files.
 - ``` inline double square(double x) { return x*x; } ```

 ## Registers:
+- Commonly use volatile
 - Can be referenced through their addresses
 - Types:
   - Accumulator -> used for all arithmetic and logic operations.